 - a prolonged experience spanning a semester or more that includes preparation and an orientation for the students, support throughout the experience, reflection components, and a concluding session; and

 - an opportunity for students to publicly present about their learning and transformation.

 The Academy for Experiential Learning provides financial and professional development support to academic programs throughout the process of embedding bridge experiences in degree programs.
 At the end of the process, all students are expected to have access to these critical learning experiences at scale.
 Teams of 3 to 5 people who are ready to engage in a 2-year process culminating in a degree-embedded bridge experience requirement are strongly encouraged to apply.
 Applications will be competitive, and selected teams will be invited to begin working with the Academy for Experiential Learning to develop a full proposal.

-Curriculum.
-In the fourth semester (Fall 2023), the academic program should begin the process of embedding a bridge experience requirement in the checksheet(s) for all students.
+Continued implementation and governance.
+The purpose of the fourth semester (Fall 2023), will be to learn and expand on progress from the previous semester and to implement curricular change.
 Appropriate governance forms with revised checksheet(s) should be submitted by the end of the semester.
 Implementation and assessment efforts should continue as an ongoing process.
 Bridge experiences represent an ongoing commitment to provide all undergraduates access to authentic learning experiences that will support their transition to life beyond the university.

 At the beginning of each fall semester, all participating teams will attend a mandatory retreat to provide updates on progress and challenges from the previous semester.
 After that, all participants will be expected to attend a monthly experiential learning community of practice meeting to engage in informal discussions with colleagues from across campus.
 In addition, team leaders will participate in monthly planning meetings to provide progress updates.